-UK voters will decide if Brexit happens says EU chief
+EU leaders agree to second stage of Brexit talks

 The vote came less than a week after the UK and EU agreed on the first phase of talks which included the UK's financial obligations to the bloc, treatment of EU citizens living in the UK and avoiding a hard border between the Republic of Ireland and Northern Ireland.

-The UK is not invited to attend Friday's meeting of EU leaders.
+The UK was not invited to attend Friday's meeting of EU leaders.